 To Kill a Mockingbird is the 2018 stage adaptation of the novel by Harper Lee, adapted by Aaron Sorkin.
 The Broadway run was directed by Bartlett Sher with Scott Rudin producing.
 The original cast included Jeff Daniels as Atticus Finch and Celia Keenan Bolger as Scout Finch.
 Ed Harris later took over the role of Atticus.
-Greg Kinnear was supposed to play Atticus after Harriss run, but then Broadway shut down due to the ongoing pandemic, and it remains to be seen when the show will return and with whom in the cast.
+Greg Kinnear was supposed to play Atticus after Harriss run, but then Broadway shut down due to the COVID-19 pandemic.
+When the play returned in 2021 Daniels was again cast in the role of Atticus.

 - Aborted Arc: The Mrs. Dubose plotline goes much further than it did in the movie, but it doesn't reach the ending that the book did, and instead ends before Jem's final meeting with Dubose (the one where it's revealed that she was dying and had a morphine addiction).